PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     - `u-boot_${PV}.bb`.
 The top level boilerplate recipe for building the U-Boot bootloader.
 The package version variable `${PV}` expands to give `u-boot_2018.11.bb`, for example.
     - `u-boot-tools_${PV}.bb`.
 A recipe for building the U-Boot `mkimage` tool, which can, for example, create and sign FIT images.

-      The recipe can build either `mkimage` host or target versions.<!--this list includes both "the recipe can build" and "the recipe can be used to build".
-Do recipes build?-->
+      You can use the recipe to build either `mkimage` host or target versions.
     - `u-boot-fw_utils_{PV}.bb`.
 A recipe for building the U-Boot `fw_printenv/fw_setenv/etc` firmware tools for managing the U-Boot environment.

         The recipe can build either host or target binaries.